Related Covered Product Categories

 How the color of an object is perceived varies by light source.
 To indicate this, light sources are rated on a 0- to 100-point scale on their accuracy with rendering different colors in comparison to an ideal or natural light source.
 Color rendering index (CRI) is considered a measure of light quality with a higher value indicating a better light source.
 ENERGY STAR-qualified light bulbs must have a CRI of 80 or greater.
 The Lighting Research Center offers more information about CRI.

 Type of Fixture

 Fully enclosed fixtures trap heat and increase temperatures in which lamps operate.
-This heat build-up can impact the performance and life expectancy of certain CFL or LED products.
+This heat build-up can impact the performance and life expectancy of certain LED products.
 When purchasing lamps for use in fully enclosed fixtures, check the packaging or technical specifications to verify they can be used in this application.

 If the lighting application requires lamps that can be dimmed, check the product packaging or specification to make sure the products being considered have this capacity.
 In general, LEDs have better dimming performance than CFLs.
 However, it is important to make sure LEDs are compatible with the dimming system.

 Lighting Facts Label

 The packaging for medium screw-base light bulbs must contain the Lighting Facts label, which was established in January 2012 by the Federal Trade Commission (FTC).
 This label includes information on brightness (i.e., lumens), energy cost, life expectancy, light appearance (i.e., CCT), wattage, and mercury content.
 The FTC can help consumers choose the right bulb for their lighting needs.